-“officer” means an authorised officer or a police officer;
+officer means an authorised officer or a police officer;

-“prohibited article” means a prohibited drug or a prohibited plant as those terms are defined in the Misuse of Drugs Act 1981 section 3(1);
+prohibited article means a prohibited drug or a prohibited plant as those terms are defined in the Misuse of Drugs Act 1981 section 3(1);

-“weapon” means a controlled weapon or a prohibited weapon as those terms are defined in the Weapons Act 1999 section 3.
+weapon means a controlled weapon or a prohibited weapon as those terms are defined in the Weapons Act 1999 section 3.

 113. Prerequisites for exercise of power